The reductive Borel-Serre compactification as a model for unstable algebraic K-theory: RBS(M) as unstable algebraic K-theory

 The second map is the product with $BGL(M_1)$ of an instance of our comparison map with length $d-1$, thus it gives an isomorphism.
-For the first map, if we set $N=M_1$ and let $N'$ be the image of a splitting of $M\rightarrow M/M_1$, then the subgroup
+For the first map, set $N=M_1$ and let $N'$ be the image of a splitting of $M\rightarrow M/M_1$.
+By \Cref{vanishingtrick}, it suffices to find a central subgroup